SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 		isGlobalHandlerAttached = true;
 	}

-	// initialize the item navigation
-	this._itemNavigation = new ItemNavigation(this, {
+	// initialize a helper class for the instance this._itemNavigation = new ItemNavigation(this, {
 		navigationMode: NavigationMode.Horizontal,
 		getItemsCallback: () => this._getFocusableItems(),